anshumandwivediusa/java-notes/01. java_introductions/java_introductions.md

     - This is called profiling — it’s like the JVM is observing which parts of your code are “hot” (used a lot).

   - **Hot methods → JIT compiler steps in**
-    - For frequently used methods, the JIT compiler translates bytecode into native machine code.
+    - For frequently used methods, the **JIT compiler translates bytecode into native machine code**.
-    - Native code runs much faster than interpreted bytecode.
+    - **Native code runs much faster than interpreted bytecode**.
     - This makes your program high‑performance after it warms up.

   - **Result → Best of both worlds**